Create a multi-zone universe with Kubernetes

 The following illustration shows the universe in its pending state:

-Examine the universe and connect to pods
+Examine the universe and connect to nodes

 The universe view consists of several tabs that provide different information about this universe.